yanghuafang/map-pose-former/docs/ROADMAP.md

 ```
 M1 measurement ──┬── M2 nuScenes ── M3 closed loop
-                 └── M4 compression ── M5 deployment
+                 └── M4 make it fast (runtime first, then compression)
 ```

-**M4 and M5 do not depend on real data.** Distillation, pruning, quantization and the TensorRT export can all be exercised end to end on the synthetic stage as soon as M1 has a converged checkpoint — about ten hours of GPU.
+**M4 does not depend on real data.** Distillation, pruning, quantization and the TensorRT export can all be exercised on the synthetic stage as soon as M1 has a converged checkpoint.
 Doing that first de-risks the export while the model is still cheap to retrain, and turns "repeat it on nuScenes" into re-running a pipeline that already works.
-Running them last, behind two milestones that could each take weeks, risks a project that never reaches the thing it was for.
+Running it last, behind two milestones that could each take weeks, risks a project that never reaches the thing it was for.

+**Compression and deployment were two milestones and are now one, because separating them produced a wrong answer.** The original plan measured compression in PyTorch (M4) and built the TensorRT runtime afterwards (M5).
+Run that way, pruning bought 0% of latency and the conclusion was "the model is activation-bound".
+Then the runtime landed and the same two checkpoints were 4× faster, with pruning worth 6.6% — the earlier measurement had been dominated by framework dispatch and was measuring the interpreter.

+The lesson generalises past this project: **build the runtime you will deploy on before you measure what to compress.** A compression number is a statement about a runtime, and taking it on a different one measures that other runtime instead.
+The milestones are merged so the ordering cannot be got wrong again.

 **Compression here is pedagogical, and that should be said plainly.** No latency budget forces it: at batch 1 the student is already far inside anything a